ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ## The Trustless and Self-verifying Nature of Light Clients

 Although oracle solutions also verify cross-chain validity through block headers, oracles are not smart contract-level code trust.
 Instead, they are organized by a group of off-chain third-party roles who have the power to tamper with the submitted block header information.
-MAP Protocol's solution deploys the light client of the origin chain in the form of a smart contract to the target chain.
+RATS Protocol's solution deploys the light client of the origin chain in the form of a smart contract to the target chain.
 The cross-chain verification of whether a transaction is genuine and valid is entirely through the light client smart contract of the origin chain on the target chain.
 The light client smart contract follows the longest chain principle and is maintained by a group of cross-chain message role maintainers responsible for synchronizing the latest light client status of the origin chain to the corresponding smart contract on the target chain.
 This smart contract stores the block headers of the origin chain and Merkle tree proof data sufficient to satisfy the longest chain verification of a transaction.

 Although maintainers are off-chain programs, once the light client smart contract is correctly and honestly initialized (linked to the corresponding light client page in the browser), maintainers have no opportunity to tamper with the subsequently appended light client status, that is, block headers and Merkle trees.
 This is because a blockchain is a data structure that links blocks containing transaction information in reverse order.
 Each block header will link the hash value of the previous block header.
 False block headers cannot match the hash value of the real block header already stored in the smart contract; and the smart contract is code trust, no one can modify it again.
 Therefore, any malicious attacks by maintainers on the light client smart contract are ineffective.
 On the other hand, any attempt to change any part of the Merkle tree will ultimately lead to inconsistency somewhere on the chain, making the maintainers' attack on the light client smart contract invalid.